rahul-thakoor/kws/powershell/powershell.md

 ## Changing Directory

 `cd` allows a unix user to set the current working location to a specified location..
-The powershell equivalent is `Set-Location`[4] with aliases `sl`, `cd` and `chdir`.
+The PowerShell equivalent is `Set-Location`[5] with aliases `sl`, `cd` and `chdir`.

 ## Listing Directory Contents
 On unix, the command `ls` displays contents of a specified location.
-Powershell has a similar alias, which references the `Get-ChildItem` cmdlet.
+PowerShell has a similar alias, which references the `Get-ChildItem` cmdlet.
 Similar to unix, we can add options to a particular cmdlet.
 For e.g, listing only files with `.txt` extension:

 ```shell